MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/Zola_builder/content/then.md

 archive = true
 show_word_count = true
 +++
 This is my then page.
-Here is created and automated log of my [/now](/now) entries.
+It is created as an automated log of my [/now](/now) entries.

 ---
 # <time>2025-04-28|23:34:49</time> in <place>München</place>